coherentsolutionsinc/anywhere-configuration/README.md

 The environment variables are configured as following:

-* ANYWHERE_ADAPTER_GLOBAL_PROBING_PATH=/adapters
+* ANYWHERE_ADAPTER_GLOBAL_PROBING_PATH=\<assembly location\>
 * ANYWHERE_ADAPTER_0_TYPE_NAME=CoherentSolutions.Extensions.Configuration.AnyWhere.Json.AnyWhereJsonConfigurationSourceAdapter
 * ANYWHERE_ADAPTER_0_ASSEMBLY_NAME=CoherentSolutions.Extensions.Configuration.AnyWhere.Json
-* ANYWHERE_ADAPTER_0_PATH=/configuration/secrets.json
+* ANYWHERE_ADAPTER_0_PATH=\<configuration file location\>
 * ANYWHERE_ADAPTER_0_OPTIONAL=false

-> The configuration adapter .dlls should be placed in /adapters directory prior to application execution.
+The configuration adapter assembly should be placed either in _current directory_ or it's directory should be specified in **PROBING_PATH** variable (**GLOBAL** scope).

 #### Consuming configuration in staging

-The Kubernetes can be integrated with AKS using the [flex-volume](https://github.com/Azure/kubernetes-keyvault-flexvol) in a way that all required secrets will be downloaded to kuberneters volume in _key-per-file_ format (let's imagine that volume is matched to **/configuration**).
+The Kubernetes can be integrated with Azure Key Vault using [kubernetes-keyvault-flexvol](https://github.com/Azure/kubernetes-keyvault-flexvol) project.
+This way all requested secrets are downloaded to Kubernetes volume in `key-per-file` format.

+The configuration for `key-per-file` format is already implemented ([Microsoft.Extensions.Configuration.KeyPerFile](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.KeyPerFile/)) so all we need to do is to make it available for configuration engine.

+> **NOTE**
+>
-The configuration adapter implementation is the following:
+> The configuration adapter for `key-per-file` configuration is already implemented and available as [package](https://www.nuget.org/packages/CoherentSolutions.Extensions.Configuration.AnyWhere.KeyPerFile/) or [binaries](https://github.com/coherentsolutionsinc/anywhere-configuration/releases/download/1.0.2/CoherentSolutions.Extensions.Configuration.AnyWhere.KeyPerFile-2.1.0.zip).

+Here is the code for the `key-per-file` configuration adapter:

 ``` csharp
 // The code is taken from CoherentSolutions.Extensions.Configuration.AnyWhere.KeyPerFile.dll